 In Trouble and In Wonder: A Spiritual Commentary on the Gospel of Thomas

-The full commentary of the Gospel of Thomas (Logion 1-114) is available with new indexes and other guidelines to help the serious seeker of this important, early Christian text.
+This commentary of the Gospel of Thomas, by Lynn C. Bauman, provides indexes and other guidelines to help the serious seeker of this important, early Christian text.

 The entire text of the Gospel of Thomas is explored through this in-depth, spiritual commentary that looks not only at the historical-critical issues, but more importantly at the contribution that Thomas makes to the early wisdom traditions of Christianity, and particularly those streams of wisdom that flowed from the lips of Yeshua and his followers and East into the Oriental and Aramaic speaking worlds.